chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/All-Interpretations.md

 - Person might not have known about PS' other backends that make it more viable in the long-term.
 PS' "compile-to-anything" nature may not be well publicized.
 [Learn_PureScript_or_Haskell_First]
 - Seems that PureScript by Example was not well-known by those outside the PS community?
 [Why_is_Elm_More_Popular_Than_PureScript]
 - A PureScript users believes that language documentation should include a description of how easy it is to contribute to the language and affect its direction.
 [Why_use_Purescript]
+- This PureScript user implies the library/architecture they used should document the situations it was designed for and the situations in which it is likely a poor fit.
+[Exploring_the_MVI_Architecture_with_PureScript_Puzzler]
+- Author wanted more user-friendly libraries that handled more lower-level things, so that author could focus on learning and not fixing plumbing issues.
+[Exploring_the_MVI_Architecture_with_PureScript_Puzzler]
+- Author suggests a new library for higher-level bindings to VDom to gain convenience, at cost of abiding by design choices of library.
+[Exploring_the_MVI_Architecture_with_PureScript_Puzzler]
+- Concept's intended purpose and author's intended purpose differ.
+Thus, author used a hacky solution.
+This might have arisen due to the author not knowing how to use the library properly or because the library did not provide a basic building block that does what he needs it to.
+[Exploring_the_MVI_Architecture_with_PureScript_Puzzler]
+- One PureScript user experienced the run-time behavior of the `signal` library to be difficult to understand and/or control when writing a program using the library.
+[Exploring_the_MVI_Architecture_with_PureScript_Puzzler]

 ### Providing Code Examples in Other Languages